btdevdocs/btdevdocs.github.io/DataEngineer.md

 ## Proficiency Tier

-Each proficiency tier represents a skill and training level equal to qualatative factors outlined by clicking below.
+Each proficiency tier represents a skill and training level equal to qualitative factors outlined by clicking below.
 This is not meant to

 | Level | Seniority | Position | Proficiency |
 | :---: | :---: | :---: | :---: |